DavidJFelix/DavidJFelix/README.md

-👋🏻 &nbsp; Hey, you found me! :alien:
+👋🏻 &nbsp; Hey, I'm glad you found my profile! :alien:

-Feel free to poke around my profile.
-If you see anything interesting please reach out by email with a subject that starts with `[Github]`.
+Please reach out by email with a subject that starts with `[Github]`.

 ## Bio